pranshumalik14/cv-resume/cv.typ

     "Ph.D. in Neuroscience and Robotics",
     "Jan.
 '25 — Present",
     (
-      "Rotation projects on unified theory of prediction and action in neural processing, and on interactional sense of self and other", "Planned rotation with cognitive neurorobotics research unit", "Selected coursework: Neural Representations and Dynamics in Motor Control, Brain Computation, Cognitive Neurorobotics" ),
+      "Rotation projects on prediction and action in neural processing, and on interactional sense of self and other", "Planned rotation with cognitive neurorobotics and information theory units on principled modelling of human motor control", "Selected coursework: Neural Representations and Dynamics in Motor Control, Brain Computation, Cognitive Neurorobotics" ),
   )